carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

         9. Model – get rid of global variables.
 Everything lives in the Model, thus if you want an interaction between some variables, you have to access the Model or some of its members
         10. Functional approach – mention an _attempt_ to design a functional interface, that is – this was an effort, not a final product.
-        11. Drawable vs. Tickable (whatever name) – the first exists, while the second not and is up to the implementer to reflect the need to update the Model – discuss this design decision (start with e. g. makeGame’s Stream in the view vs List in the state).
+        11. Drawable vs. Tickable (whatever name) – the first exists, while the second not and is up to the implementer to reflect the need to update the Model – discuss this design decision (start with e.g. makeGame’s Stream in the view vs List in the state).
     8. example driven development

         12. “I had so many examples of drawables that I was just refactoring an existing implementation to be backwards compatible, that is to keep working even after making the changes”